gurrenm3/BTD-Mod-Helper/Wiki/Home.md

 Use the Sidebar to the right to navigate to where you want to go.

-If you're new to Mod Making and looking to make your first mod, just go through the "Starting BTD Modding" category.
+If you're new to Mod Making and looking to make your first mod, see the page **[Getting Started Modding](/wiki/Getting-Started-Modding)**.